cscorley/dissertation/chapters/4_proposed/1_flt.md

 ## Feature location {#study-flt}

-Feature location is a program comprehension activity in which a developer inspects source code to locate the classes or methods that implement a feature of interest.

-### Motivation

-Many feature location techniques (FLTs) are based on text retrieval models, and in such FLTs it is typical for the models to be built from source code snapshots.
-However, source code evolution leads to model obsolescence and thus to the need to retrain the model from the latest snapshot.
+Feature location is a frequent and fundamental activity for a developer tasked with changing a software system.
+Whether a change task involves adding, modifying, or removing a feature, a developer cannot complete the task without first locating the source code that implements the feature.
+The state-of-the-practice in feature location is to use an IDE tool based on keyword or regex search, but @Ko-etal_2006 observed such tools leading developers to failed searches nearly 90% of the time.

+The state-of-the-art in feature location [@Dit-etal_2011] is to use a feature location technique (FLT) based, at least in part, on text retrieval (TR).
+The standard methodology [@Marcus-etal_2004] is to extract a document for each class or method in a source code snapshot, to train a TR model on those documents, and to create an index of the documents from the trained model.
+Topics models (TMs) [@Blei_2012] such as latent Dirichlet allocation (LDA) [@Blei-etal_2003] are the state-of-the-art in TR and outperform vector-space models (VSMs) in the contexts of natural language [@Deerwester-etal_1990; @Blei-etal_2003] and source code [@Poshyvanyk-etal_2007; @Lukins-etal_2010].
+Yet, modern TMs such as online LDA [@Hoffman-etal_2010] natively support only the online addition of a new document, whereas VSMs also natively support online modification or removal of an existing document.
+So, TM-based FLTs provide the best accuracy, but unlike VSM-based FLTs, they require computationally-expensive retraining subsequent to source code changes.

+@Rao_2013 proposed FLTs based on customizations of LDA and latent semantic indexing (LSI) that support online modification and removal.
+These FLTs require less-frequent retraining than other TM-based FLTs, but the remaining cost of periodic retraining inhibits their application to large software, and the reliance on customization hinders their extension to new TMs.

+We envision an FLT that is:

+1. accurate like a TM-based FLT,
+2. inexpensive to update like a VSM-based FLT,
+2. and extensible to accommodate any off-the-shelf TR model that supports online addition of a new document.

+Unfortunately, our vision is incompatible with the standard methodology for FLTs.
+Existing VSM-based FLTs fail to satisfy the first criteria, and existing TM-based FLTs fail to satisfy the second or third criteria.
+Indeed, given the current state-of-the-art in TR, it is impossible for a FLT to satisfy all three criteria while following the standard methodology.

+In this work, we propose a new methodology for FLTs.
+Our methodology is to extract a document for each changeset in the source code history and to train a TR model on the changeset documents, and then to extract a document for each class or method in a source code snapshot and to create an index of the class/method documents from the trained (changeset) model.
+This new methodology stems from four key observations:

+- Like a class/method definition, a changeset contains program text.
+- Unlike a class/method definition, a changeset is immutable.
+- A changeset corresponds to a commit.
+- An atomic commit involves a single feature.

+It follows from the first two observations that it is possible for an FLT following our methodology to satisfy all three of the criteria above.
+The next two observations influence the training and indexing steps of our methodology, which have the conceptual effect of relating classes (or methods) to changeset topics.
+By contrast, the training and indexing steps of the standard methodology have the conceptual effect of relating classes to class topics (or methods to method topics).

 ### Background {#flt-background}

 ![Typical feature location process\label{fig:snapshot-flt}](figures/snapshot-flt.pdf)

 The left side of Figure \ref{fig:snapshot-flt} illustrates the document extraction process.
-A document extractor takes source code as input and produces a corpus as output.
-Each document in the corpus contains the words associated with a source code entity such as a class or method.
-The text extractor is the first part of the document extractor.
-It parses the source code and produces a token stream for each class.
+A document extractor takes a source code snapshot as input and produces a corpus as output.
+Each document in the corpus contains the words associated with a source code entity, such as a class or method.
+The text extractor is the first part of the document extractor and parses the source code to produce a token stream for each document.
 The preprocessor is the second part of the document extractor.
 It applies a series of transformations to each token and produces one or more words from the token.

 The right side of Figure \ref{fig:snapshot-flt} illustrates the retrieval process.
 The main prerequisite of the retrieval process is to build the search engine.
-The search engine is constructed from the topic model trained from the corpus and an index of that corpus inferred from that model, known as $\theta$.
+The search engine is constructed from a topic model trained from a corpus and an index of that corpus inferred from that model.
+This means that an index is no more than each input document's thematic structure (i.e., the document's inferred topic distribution).

-The primary function of the search engine is to rank documents in relation to the query.
-The search engine performs a pairwise classification of the query to each document and ranks the documents according score.
+The primary function of the search engine is to rank documents in relation to the query [@Croft-etal_2010].
+First, when using a TM-based approach, the engine must first infer the thematic structure of the query.
+This allows for a pairwise classification of the query to each document in the index and ranks the documents based on the similarities of their thematic structures.

-To accomplish the classification step using a topic model, the search engine infers $\theta_{Snapshot}$, i.e., the topic-document probability distribution of each document in the snapshot corpus, as well as $\theta_{Query}$, i.e., the topic-document probability distribution of the query.
-Then a similarity measure for probability distributions, such as cosine similarity or Hellinger distance, can be used to make pairwise comparisons between $\theta_{Query}$ and
-$\theta_{Snapshot}$.

 ### Proposal

 In this proposal, we introduce a topic-modeling-based FLT in which the model is built incrementally from source code *changesets*.
 By training an online learning algorithm using changesets, the FLT maintains an up-to-date model without incurring the non-trivial computational cost associated with retraining traditional FLTs.

 #### Approach {#flt-approach}

 ![Feature location using changesets\label{fig:changeset-flt}](figures/changeset-flt.pdf)

+The overall difference in our methodology and the standard methodology described in Section \ref{flt-background} is minimal.
+For example, compare Figures \ref{fig:snapshot-flt} and \ref{fig:changeset-flt}.
+In the changeset approach, we only need to replace the documents on which the topic model is trained while the remainder of the approach remains the same.

-The changeset topic modeling approach requires two types of document
-extraction: one for the snapshot of the state of source code at a commit of interest, such as a tagged release, and one for the every changeset in the source code history leading up to that commit.
-The left side of Figure \ref{fig:changeset-flt} illustrates the dual-document extraction approach.
+The changeset approach requires two types of document extraction: the snapshot of the state of source code at a commit of interest, such as a tagged release, and every changeset in the source code history leading up to the same commit of interest.
+The left side of Figure \ref{fig:changeset-flt}
+illustrates the dual-document extraction approach.

-The document extraction process for the snapshot remains the same as covered in Section \ref{flt-background}.
-The document extractor for the changesets parses each changeset for the removed, added, and context lines.
+The document extraction process for the snapshot remains the same as covered in Section \ref{flt-background} while the document extractor for the changesets parses each changeset for the removed, added, and context lines.
 From there, each line is tokenized by the text extractor.
-In a changeset it may be desirable to parse further for source code entities using island grammar parsing [@Moonen_2001], although not necessary for this approach.
-It may also be desirable to only use portions of the changeset, such as only using added or removed lines.
-The same preprocessor transformations as before also occur in changesets.
+The same preprocessor transformations as before occur in both the snapshot and changesets.
+The snapshot vocabulary is always a subset of the changeset vocabulary [@Corley-etal_2014].

 The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
-The key intuition to our approach is that a topic model such as LDA or LSI can infer any given document's topic proportions regardless of the documents used to train the model.
-Hence, we train a topic model on the changeset corpus, but search for related documents over the snapshot corpus.
-In the search engine, we can use a dynamic programming to keep $\theta_{Snapshot}$ up-to-date as new changesets are added to the model.
-That is, upon a update to the model, new inferences of only the source code documents affected by this changeset are made.
-Additionally, we can then query the model as needed and rank the results of that query against $\theta_{Snapshot}$.
-Note that we never infer a $\theta_{Changeset}$ for the changeset documents on which the model is built.
+The key intuition to our methodology is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
+In fact, this is also what determining the topic proportions of a user-created query relies on.
+Likewise, so are other unseen documents.
+In our approach, the seen documents are changesets and the unseen documents are the source code entities of the snapshot.

+Hence, we train a topic model on the changeset corpus and use the model to index the snapshot corpus.
+Note that we never construct an index of the changeset documents on which the model is trained.
+In our approach, we only use the changesets to continuously update the topic model and only use the snapshot for indexing.

-To leverage the online functionality of the topic models, we can also intermix the model training and retrieval steps.
+To leverage the online functionality of the topic models, we can also intermix the model training, indexing, and retrieval steps.
 First, we initialize a model in online mode.
 Then, as changes are made, the model is updated with the new changesets as they are committed.
 That is, with changesets, we incrementally update a model and can query it at any moment.
-This insight means that we can also evaluate our approach *temporally*.
-That is, we we can approximate how the FLT would perform throughout the evolution of a project.
+This will allow for a *historical simulation* of how a changeset-based FLT would perform in a realistic scenario.

 #### Evaluation